Skip to contents

 The environmental distance run takes about 10 seconds longer.

-The overall stability score is similar to from the geographic score.
-When you view the plots you will see that a handful of sites in close proximity to the selected sites would have served as nearly equivanently suitable substitutes.
-A few areas have dropped out of priority sampling based on this method, but in general the results are pretty similar - the relationship between geographic and environmental distance is somewhat strong in this landscape.
+The overall stability score is similar to that of the geographic score.
+When you view the plots, you will see that a handful of sites in close proximity to the selected sites would have served as nearly equivalent substitutes.
+A few areas have dropped out of priority sampling based on this method, but in general, the results are pretty similar - the relationship between geographic and environmental distance is somewhat strong in this landscape.

 map +